snek5000/snek5000/docs/joss_paper/paper.md

 ## Powered by Python Packages

-Snek5000 leverages a variety of Python packages, including Snakemake [@snakemake], Fluidsim [@fluidsim], Pymech, Matplotlib [@matplotlib], Jinja, Pytest, and Xarray [@xarray], to deliver a robust and user-friendly workflow management tool for Nek5000.
+Snek5000 leverages a variety of Python packages, including Snakemake [@snakemake], Fluidsim [@fluidsim], Pymech [@pymech], Matplotlib [@matplotlib], Jinja, Pytest, and Xarray [@xarray], to deliver a robust and user-friendly workflow management tool for Nek5000.
 These packages provide a powerful foundation for Snek5000, enabling its seamless integration with existing Python-based workflows and enhancing its overall usability.

 ## Tutorials and Documentation